Who’s Running This Thing

 And somewhere in the middle of all of it came the breakthrough nobody saw coming.

-In order to serve more people without sacrificing quality — and without the budget to hire — Connor developed an espresso brewing recipe that is now over 1,100% faster than a typical espresso recipe.
+In order to serve more people without sacrificing quality — and without the budget to hire — Connor developed an espresso recipe that could turn what is usually a 35-second shot into something closer to 7 seconds, without making it taste rushed, thin, or compromised.

 That's not a typo.